-Parents with a complaint about their child's medical condition should discuss these directly with the deputy Headteacher in the first instance and then the Headteacher in the second instance.
+Parents with a complaint about their child's medical condition should discuss these directly with the SENDCO, First Aid Lead or Deputy Headteacher in the first instance and then the Headteacher in the second instance.
 If the matter remains unresolved, they will direct parents to the school's complaints procedure.